blazerzero/duo-help/Interface-Guide.md

 ---

 ## **The System is Learning From You**
 If it looks like the system is not responding to your feedback with its own error markings, don’t worry!
-The system is not trying to step over your work, it’s just learning from you with the goal of providing you more useful samples in each iteration 😊
+The system is learning from you and is not trying to step over your work 😊